peadams/IA-Concept-Maps/README.md

 ```{r}
 SocietyTopics_Condensed <- distinct(SocietyTopics)
 ```
-## Diferences in number of Topics per student by class Section
 ### Create Counts by student
 How many topics did each student say?
 Average number of topics per student
 ```{r}